Beckov Castle: 1388–1437

 In 1388, the castle was given by Sigismund, King of Hungary to Stibor of Stiboricz of the Clan of Ostoja, a Lord of Polish origin.
 Stibor was one of king's most influential advisors and in control of significant part of Northern Hungary (today, Slovakia).
 Of 31 Castles that was in possession of Stibor, he chose Beckov as his home, giving the Castle special care.
 He rebuilt the castle into his family seat in the Gothic style.
 Artists from Venetia, Poland, Germany and Bohemia were working on to make Beckov an outstanding place.
-Stibor also built a chapel with splendid sculpture decorations and paintings including sculpture of Black Madona which was considered as one of the most beautiful in Europe at that time.
+Stibor also built a chapel with splendid sculpture decorations and paintings including sculpture of Black Madonna which was considered as one of the most beautiful in Europe at that time.
 In entrance to the chapel, there was a family coat of arms made of stone.

+Stibor also fortified the town below the castle and linked their walls together.

 After Stibor's death in 1414, the castle was inherited by his son, Stibor Stiboric of Beckov.
 Because Stibor Stiboric of Beckov did not have a son, he bequeathed the property to his daughter Katarína (Katherine).
 However, the royal council decided that she would receive only the customary one fourth of her father's property paid out in cash.
 The castle was given to Pál Bánffy by Sigismund in 1437, one day before Sigismund's death, probably under the condition that he would marry Katarína, which was fulfilled.